lpc49/VDBVisualization/README.md

 Other ANN benchmark datasets (e.g., SIFT-128) are available at:
 [https://github.com/erikbern/ann-benchmarks/](https://github.com/erikbern/ann-benchmarks/?tab=readme-ov-file)

-> ⚠️ Only normalized angular datasets are currently supported.
+> Warning: only normalized angular datasets are currently supported.

 ---

 ## Read more

-See the accompanying [LaTeX article](link to ArXiV) for a detailed treatment of HNSW, the visualization methodology, and interpretation of results.
+See the accompanying [LaTeX article](link to ArXiV) for a detailed treatment of HNSW, the visualization methodology, and interpretation of results (in progress).